adikabintang/kolor-di-dinding/networking/mpls.md

 Why MPLS is used/advantages of MPLS:

 - This can be used as the tunnel between two sites.
 We can also say that the path between these sites is isolated from the other path in the network.
-- We can influence the packet to chooose a certain path (with traffic engineering), independent of IP routing protocol's best path
+- We can influence the packet to chooose a certain path (with traffic engineering), **independent of IP routing protocol's best path**.
+- Increase resiliency in case of failure (with Fast Reroute (FRR))
+- Build a MPLS core network with cheaper switches.
+Looking up labels in the FIB is cheaper than looking up IP in FIB.
+So, less sophisticated ASIC = cheaper.

 MPLS operates at the layer between L2 and L3, and often referred to as the L2.5.
 This is also known as shim header.